polysquirrel/BFace/main/src/readme.txt

                 the module.
 It must contain a single line containing a path to a portrait file, relative to the top-level module directory (src in the repository).
-It might or might not contain the file extension, but must point to either a 'bmp' or another 'ref' file.
+It might or might not contain the file extension, but must point to one of supported image types (including another ref).
 When encountered, the target file is copied instead of the reference, but the name of the reference is used as the final portrait name rather than that of the copied file.
+If any creatures require modification to use the portrait, the '.2da' file with their ids should be placed along the main reference; any .2da files residing with the target image are ignored.
 This feature is used to avoid having several copies of a single file, or to rename a file, depending on the context of use.

  - .refs:       similar to '.ref', it contains a list of portraits to be copied in place of the 'refs' file.
 Each line denotes a single file